baurrm/PrayerApp/README.md

-# PrayerApp
+# 🕌 PrayerApp

 PrayerApp is a mobile application on iOS.
-It shows time of Muslim prayers and also shows Qibla Direction based on location.
+It shows time of Muslim Prayers☪️ and also shows Qibla Direction🕋  based on location.

-Used Technologies: Swift, MVC, CoreLocation, REST API
+🛠 Used Technologies: Swift, MVC, CoreLocation, REST API

 API: https://muslimsalat.com/api/